by Garrick Dee

 Remember that the only reason why you want to remove facial hair is for yourself – you want to look better that’s it.

 When it comes to facial hair removal, you’ll have several options.

 The most popular one would be the razor.
 It’s quick, relatively painless and you can buy it just about anywhere.

 One big issue with using a razor would be the frequency of which you need to use it because only the surface hair is taken off.

 Depending on how fast your hair grows, you may need to use it once or twice a week.
-The side effect to using a razor would be irritation and razor burn.
+The side effect of using a razor would be irritation and razor burn.

-Waxing is another option with longer lasting results but it can expensive.
+Waxing is another option with longer lasting results, but it can be expensive.

 An epilator is an option that’s similar to waxing since it pulls hairs from the roots but much cheaper than waxing.

 We’ll be looking at the best epilators for removing facial hair.